 - Marine infrastructure

 Nylon is a thermoplastic with a silk-like texture.
-Its physical properties can vary significantly due to the addition of different materials.
-Some common types are nylon 6, nylon 66, nylon 510, and 1,6.
-Its applications include:
+The physical properties of nylon vary significantly with the addition of different materials.
+Some common types are nylon 6, 66, 510, and 1.6.

 - Machine screws, gears, and gaskets

 Polyether ether ketone (PEEK) has a high level of resistance to corrosive substances and a high melting point, making it a popular material for machining parts and various other projects.

 Other plastics that can be CNC machined are:

 - Polyvinylidene fluoride (PVDF)

 Woods such as plywood and solid wood used to be popular in CNC machining.
 However, environmental, availability and cost factors have shifted the focus to metals and plastics.
 Despite this change, wood is still a popular CNC machining material in some industries.

 - Decoration pieces